nrw-digital/week-notes/en/updates/_posts/2025-05-30-week-notes.md

 + improved table functionality so users can search a whole table instead of selecting a field to search (as well as ironing out glitches in some tables)
 + an easier way of creating redirects

 More on these as the weeks go on!

-## GOV.UK Pay

-We’re closer to getting GOV.UK Pay set up in one of our services.

 ## Other things we’ve been working on…